FatinShadab/TRREASURE_IMAGE/README.md

 # TRREASURE_IMAGE
-TRREASURE_IMAGE is python lib by which you can hide anything in a .jpg image with  Command-Line Interface[cli]  feature
+TRREASURE_IMAGE is python lib with Command-Line Interface[cli] feature  by which you can do awesome things like  hide anything in a .jpg image or even make a gif from normal images with two lines of code.